Japan’s premier retail and dining

 Through devastating fire (1872), the Great Kanto Earthquake (1923) and air raid bombings in World War II, Ginza was rebuilt and revitalised again and again.
 Streets widened to serve as fire breaks.
 Stone structures shot up including many newspaper offices.
 Trains brought people from suburbs.
 They could drink sake in around 60 geisha houses or try imported sensations like wine, whisky, black tea and coffee.

-Mirroring Jazz Age Paris and New York, artists, writers and intellectually inclined young people discussed Russian novels and Marx in new bars and cafes.
+Mirroring Jazz Age Paris and New York, artists, writers and intellectually inclined young people discussed Russian novels and Marxism in new bars and cafes.
 Ginza was Tokyo’s coolest quarter in the early 1900s but its pleasure spots were half empty pre-WWII.
 They were frowned upon as military fascism grew.

 Post-WWII, black markets sold anything from old socks, turnips, pig offal to blood-stained hospital blankets.
 Then the Economic Miracle soared.
 The 1980s was the bubble era.
 Corporate elites splashed yen in clubs with hostesses in silk kimonos or European couture, mink toilet covers and drinks with ice cut from Alaskan glaciers.